 Are you having trouble falling asleep at night?
 Do you wake up often in the night?
-Do you wake up exhausted and wondering where the hours went?
+Do you wake up exhausted wondering where the hours went?

-We all know the value of good nutrition to power us through our day, but food also has value in powering us down at night.
-Whether it's the choices that you are making throughout the day or your favourite bedtime snack, the nutrients you consume or don't get enough of can be affecting the quality of your sleep.
-Here's what to include and avoid for a better night's sleep.
+We all know the value of good nutrition powering us through our day.
+But food also has value in powering us down at night.
+Whether it's the choices that you are making throughout the day, or your favourite bedtime snack, the nutrients you consume (or lack thereof) can be affecting the quality of your sleep.
+Here's what to include or avoid for a better night's sleep.